Skip to content

 NdGerman grade earned by the student (lower is better).

-NminMinimum passing grade value (commonly 4.0 in many German systems).
+NpassMinimum passing grade value (commonly 4.0 in many German systems).

-GPAConverted result on a 4.0-style international scale.
+GPAPlanning equivalent on a bounded 4.0-style international scale.

-You should still keep the raw formula trace for transparency, especially if you share results with an advisor or evaluator.
+You should still keep the formula trace for transparency, especially if you share results with an advisor or evaluator.
 Showing variables and steps makes discussion easier and prevents confusion during application review.

 If you need to move in the opposite direction, the conversion library also includes inverse logic from GPA to estimated German grade.
 That reverse estimate can help planning conversations when a university publishes GPA targets but your transcript is German-scaled.